 1. Preheat oven to 350 degrees F.

 2. In a bowl with an electric mixer, beat together the butter and sugar.
-Add the vanilla, and then add one egg at a time.
+Add the vanilla, and then each egg one at a time.

 3. In a separate bowl, sift flour, baking powder, and kosher salt together and add to the butter and sugar mixture.
-Combine until just all moistened and pour into a buttered 9-inch spring form pan.
+Combine until just all moistened and pour into a buttered oven proof 9-inch DEEP PIE DISH or spring form pan.
 Do not over mix.

 5. Sprinkle the top of the tart with the raw sugar.

-6. Bake for 40-50 minutes, until a skewer comes out cleanly.
+6. Bake for 40 to 50 minutes, until a skewer inserted into the center comes out clean.